-If you live in the Orlando or Winter Park area we invite you to come to our clinic for a Free acupuncture Consultation because we have helped thousands of patients who suffered from headaches and migraines.
+If you live in the Orlando or Winter Park area and suffer from headaches or migraines we recommend that you contact our clinic and schedule a consultation appointment so that we can evaluate your case.
+We have helped thousands of patients who suffered from headaches and migraines.
 Head pain or, Tou Tong, in Chinese has been treated successfully with acupuncture and Oriental medicine for thousands of years.
 Many patients notice results after their very first treatment.
 We want you to know that there is a natural alternative to treating headaches.
 Our clinic’s gentle, individualized approach makes it easy to see why more people than ever are choosing acupuncture to get rid of their headaches.
-The initial consultation is completely free and we accept most insurance.

 How Does an Acupuncturist Diagnose My Headache?

 For an acupuncturist the most important diagnosis of headaches and migraines are based on the location of the symptoms.
 For example, is the pain behind the eyes, on the forehead, on the sides of the head, at the temple, or in the back of the head.
 We will also ask about the nature of the pain, if it is sharp and stabbing or dull and achy.
 The timing of the head pain is also important.
 Is it there all of the time or does the pain come and go?
 Is the pain better or worse after rest or after stress or exercise?
 The answers to these questions often tell us what is causing the head pain, and therefore how to get rid of it.